Lyman Estate Greenhouses (1804)

 The grape houses themselves were built using the latest technology of the time.
 They are lean-to in style, with the glass roof facing southeast to capture the maximum amount of sunlight.
 The brick wall on the north side is up to thirteen inches thick in places, and buffers the greenhouse from the cold north wind.
 In this brick wall, also known as a “hot wall,” there is a series of original flues, whereby air heated by a large wood stove in the basement was drawn through the brick, heating it up and then radiating it out during the evening.
 There were originally thirteen arched passages leading from the basement into the main greenhouse, which bore the load of the wall and allowed heat to pass from the stove in the basement to the growing space on the other side.

-The second greenhouse to be built off the brick peach wall at the east end was the camellia greenhouse.
-It was originally built to grow peach trees.
-In 1908 the camellia house was partially taken down, since it was bowing.
-It was rebuild wider and taller to house the camellia trees.
+In 1820, a second greenhouse was built off the east end of the brick peach wall.
+Originally designed to grow peach trees, it later housed the family’s prized camellia collection.
+In 1908, the camellia house was partially taken down and rebuilt wider and taller in order to house the camellia trees.
 Camellias were first introduced to America in the late eighteenth century by a French botanist, Andre Michaux.
 He brought them to Middleton Place, an estate in South Carolina.
 Boston soon became a center for camellia culture.
 Many large camellia collections were grown on local estates.
 Two camellia varieties were developed by a nurseryman in the Boston area.
 The Lyman Estate Greenhouses has one of the few collections still in existence today.
 From January to March the luscious camellia blooms burst forth in a profusion of color: reds, whites, pinks, and variegated.

 14-orchids_-_364_x_253Connecting Grapery and Camellia House

-The third greenhouse to be built was an infill structure between the grapery and the camellia house.
+In the 1840s, a connecting greenhouse was built between the grapery and the camellia house.
 Along the brick wall to the back of this structure is a great arch, which was originally constructed as a passage way from the “pleasure grounds” area to the kitchen garden.
 During this time, central heating was introduced and this structure allowed all three greenhouses to connect.
 Originally it was used to grow roses and other cut flowers to be used in the mansion.
-Today it serves as the sales house, where visitors can purchase plants to take home.
+Today it serves as the sales house, where visitors can purchase plants.

 Lyman Estate, Waltham, MA.
 Greenhouse interior.A Greenhouse for Cut Flowers